 Several financial strategies can assist Georgia seniors in managing assisted living expenses, with insights from A Place for Mom and CSLF Georgia State University:

-- Long-Term Care Insurance: These policies can cover a significant portion of senior living expenses, but understanding the specifics of coverage, including any waiting periods, is crucial.
+- Long-Term Care Insurance: These policies can cover a significant portion of senior living expenses, and may also be used to fund certain advanced mobility and assistive devices when accompanied by a letter of medical necessity.[2]

-- Veterans Benefits: Programs like Aid and Attendance can be a valuable resource for eligible veterans and their spouses, offering financial support specifically for care costs.
+- Veterans Benefits: Programs like Aid and Attendance can be a valuable resource for eligible veterans and their spouses, offering financial support for care costs and potentially funding for required assistive technology.

-- Medicaid: Seniors meeting certain financial criteria might qualify for assistance, potentially alleviating a significant portion of living expenses.
+- Medicaid: Seniors meeting certain financial criteria might qualify for assistance, potentially alleviating a significant portion of living expenses and sometimes the costs of durable medical equipment.

 Transitioning into assisted living, or weighing the prospects of nursing home admissions, often spotlights the importance of solutions that help older adults maintain their independence in the comfort of their own homes.
 VELA chairs emerge as a promising option.
 These medically approved mobility chairs are designed for home use, offering enhanced safety and freedom of movement.
 Features like electric height adjustment and a stable braking system provide critical support for daily activities such as cooking, dressing, or transferring.
 This can alleviate the burden on informal caregivers and potentially delay the need for costly full-care options.